Multimodality Representation Learning: A Survey on Evolution, Pretraining and Its Applications: Multimodal Deep Learning Approaches

-The categorization of deep learning methods as encoder-decoder-based, attention-based and reinforcement learning-based is generic and simple.
-These are baseline categories in which various architectures belong to multiple categories, such as encoder-decoder and attention mechanism.
+Reinforcement learning models learn through trial-and-error interactions between an environment-aware agent and its environment, balancing between exploiting prior knowledge and exploring new actions.
+The algorithm "reinforces" actions yielding high rewards.
+Unlike supervised learning, it doesn't need labeled data.
+This concept is integrated into deep learning in \cite{DL-RL}, using a Hierarchical-based Reinforcement Learning (HCL) framework with roles like a manager, worker, and critic.
+The manager sets goals for the worker, who performs actions to achieve them, while the critic evaluates goal completion.
+The HCL outperforms baseline models in transforming video modality into text.

 As the complexity of multimodal frameworks increases, further deep learning architectures are modified and enhanced, such as Generative Adversarial Networks (GAN) and Probabilistic Graphical Models (PGM) \cite{fang2021gaussian, chen2022multi}.
-Even though task-specific architectures perform well, these approaches requires training for each task which is time consuming and computationally expensive.
-Therefore, many researchers have explored the pretraining framework to avoid retraining repetitively for different tasks.
+However, the approaches mentioned in this section pose challenges in terms of time and computational resource efficiency due to the need for retraining for each specific task.
+Recognizing these challenges, many researchers have now shifted their focus to pretraining frameworks.
+These aim to address and overcome the limitations inherent in task-specific methods, reducing the need for repetitive retraining for different tasks, and thereby presenting a more efficient avenue for future multimodal representation learning.